-This course is an introduction to first and higher order ordinary differential equations (ODE) and applications, series solutions of ODE, Laplace transforms, systems of first order differential equations and numerical solutions of ODE.
-Prerequisite: "C" or better in MAT 202.
+This course is an introduction to first and higher order ordinary differential equations and applications, series solutions of differential equations, Laplace transforms, systems of linear first order differential equations, and numerical solutions of ordinary differential equations.
+Prerequisite: MAT 202 with a "C" or better.

-MAT 225 Discrete Mathematics (5gh)
+MAT 225 Discrete Mathematics (5qh)

 This course is an introduction to discrete mathematics with an emphasis on topics that are applicable to computer science.
-Topics include, formal logic, propositional logic, predicate logic, mathematical reasoning, proof techniques, graphs, trees, sets, functions, relations, counting techniques, and algorithms.
-Pre-requisite: "C" or better in MAT 112 or 201.
+Topics include formal logic, propositional logic, predicate logic, mathematical reasoning, proof techniques, graphs, trees, sets, functions, relations, counting techniques, and algorithms.
+Prerequisite: MAT 112 or MAT 201 with a "C" or better.